Philippus/elastic4s/README.md

 ## Quick Start

-To get started you will need to add a dependency to either [elastic4s-http](http://search.maven.org/#search%7Cga%7C1%7Celastic4s-http) or [elastic4s-tcp](http://search.maven.org/#search%7Cga%7C1%7Celastic4s-tcp) depending on which client you intend you use (or both!)
+To get started you will need to add a dependency to either [elastic4s-http](http://search.maven.org/#search%7Cga%7C1%7Celastic4s-http) or [elastic4s-tcp](http://search.maven.org/#search%7Cga%7C1%7Celastic4s-tcp) depending on which client you intend you use (or both)

 The basic usage is that you create an instance of a client and then invoke the `execute` method with the requests you want to perform.
 The execute method is asynchronous and will return a standard Scala `Future[T]` where T is the response type appropriate for your request type.
 For example a _search_ request will return a response of type `SearchResponse` which contains the results of the search.